rendrjs/rendr/README.md

 ## Notes

 Rendr uses the native ECMAScript 5 methods `Array.prototype.map`, `Function.prototype.bind`, `Object.create`, etc. If you plan to support older browsers, such as IE<=8, you should include the lovely [es5-shim](https://github.com/kriskowal/es5-shim) (and es5-sham) libraries as client-side dependencies.

-## TODO

-While we do have it powering a few apps in production here at Airbnb, Rendr is still a prototype.
-It's a [spike](http://scaledagileframework.com/spikes/); a functional proof-of-concept of a shared client-server architecture based on Backbone.
-Thus, it carries over a number of design quirks specific to its original use case, and it's not yet very generalized and modular.

-Some of the more glaring things to do:

-* Support Browserify and streamline module packaging.
-* Support templating solutions other than Handlebars.
-* Pull out routing code into separate module and share it between client and server, to prevent bugs arising from using `Backbone.history` to process routes in the client, and Express to process routes on the server.

 ## Contributing